MyPass Ski Rates

 *Prices shown are NOT list prices, but for illustrative purposes only.

 Some ski areas also charge for half days (Morning/Afternoon).
-If you access the gates exclusively before or after a certain time, you will be charged half a day.
-If you ski straddling this time, you will be charged for the daily Skipass.
+If you access the turnstiles exclusively before or after a certain time, you will be charged half a day.
+If, on the other hand, you ski straddling this time, you will be charged the Daily Skipass.

-Thus, if you start skiing at 9:00 and make your last turnstile access at 12:45, you will be charged the Early Morning rate.
-If, on the other hand, your last access results at 13:05, you will be charged the Daily rate.
+Thus, if you start skiing at 9:00 a.m. and make your last turnstile access at 12:45 p.m., you will be charged the Early Morning rate.
+If, on the other hand, your last access results at 1:05 p.m., you will be charged the Daily rate.

 The same thing happens with the pomeranian for those who make their first access to the turnstiles before/after the indicated afternoon times.